Visitor Frequently Asked Questions

 Generally mornings before noon are less crowded.
 Pike Place Market is fullest Thursday through Monday.

 The easiest and most convenient place to park at the Market is in our parking garage.
 Our parking garage has 800 parking spots, including electric vehicle (EV) charging stations and three entrances/exits.
 1531 Western Avenue, 1901 Western Avenue, and 1530 Alaskan Way.
 Get directions to the garage and view our parking rates.

 There are several bicycle racks throughout Pike Place Market.
 The largest rack holds 34 bikes and is located in our Red Garage, P6.
 There are also bicycle racks on the top of the Pike Street HillClimb, on Pike Place across from Jack’s Fish Spot, and on Stewart Street.

-The Market’s Information booth is located at 1st Avenue and Pike Street.
+The Market’s information booth is located at 1st Avenue and Pike Street.
 The booth is operated by Visit Seattle (Seattle’s Convention and Visitors Bureau) staff.
 You can also find an interactive Market Map on the Pike Place Market’s website here.

-There are four public restrooms across the Market.
+There are four public restrooms across Pike Place Market.